7 Steps to Startup Marketing Strategy [Guide 2023]

 03 Choose marketing goals

-• Scaling the business: This involves growing the business to a point where it can support large numbers of customers and generate significant revenue.
+• Scale the business: Grow your startup to a size where it can handle a large customer base and generate substantial revenue.

 04 Choose digital marketing channels